princed/postcss-banner/README.md

 }
 ```

 Value will be converted to string and wrapped with spaces by default.
-Add `*` or `!` to avoid wrapping in spaces (and achieve nice multi-line comments for example).
+Add `*` or `!` as a first symbol to avoid wrapping in spaces (and achieve nice multi-line comments for instance).

+Example:

 ```js
 postcss(require('postcss-banner')({banner: '*\n' +